elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-hash-totals-and-control-totals-and-how-do-they-differ-in-their-uses.md

 url: /learn/computer-science/questions/what-are-hash-totals-and-control-totals-and-how-do-they-differ-in-their-uses
 score: -1.0
 related_article1:
-    id: 161433
+    id: 161427
+    title: >-
-    title: What factors influence the relevance of information, and why is it important?
+        What is the difference between data and information, and why is raw data considered meaningless?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-factors-influence-the-relevance-of-information-and-why-is-it-important
+    url: /learn/computer-science/questions/what-is-the-difference-between-data-and-information-and-why-is-raw-data-considered-meaningless
 related_article2:
-    id: 161427
+    id: 161508
+    title: >-
-    title: What is the difference between data and information, and why is raw data considered meaningless?
+        What is the difference between a hash total and a control total in error detection?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-data-and-information-and-why-is-raw-data-considered-meaningless
+    url: /learn/computer-science/questions/what-is-the-difference-between-a-hash-total-and-a-control-total-in-error-detection
 related_article3:
-    id: 161706
+    id: 161504
+    title: >-
-    title: What are the main components of an information system, and how do they interact?
+        What is the purpose of data validation and how do range checks and type checks function?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-components-of-an-information-system-and-how-do-they-interact
+    url: /learn/computer-science/questions/what-is-the-purpose-of-data-validation-and-how-do-range-checks-and-type-checks-function
 related_article4:
     id: 161494
+    title: >-
-    title: What factors influence the relevance of information and why is it important?
+        What factors influence the relevance of information and why is it important?
     subject: Computer Science
     url: /learn/computer-science/questions/what-factors-influence-the-relevance-of-information-and-why-is-it-important
 related_article5:
-    id: 161504
+    id: 161489
+    title: >-
-    title: What is the purpose of data validation and how do range checks and type checks function?
+        What is the definition of data and why is raw data considered meaningless?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-data-validation-and-how-do-range-checks-and-type-checks-function
+    url: /learn/computer-science/questions/what-is-the-definition-of-data-and-why-is-raw-data-considered-meaningless
 ---

 &nbsp;